 The service ‘Paym’ allows payments between people who have registered their mobile numbers.

 Keep track of any payments you make so that you stay within your authorised overdraft limit.

 Here are some tips to help you manage your account safely and prevent fraud:

-- Regularly check your bank statement to make sure there are no errors and all of the spending is yours
+- Regularly check your bank statement to make sure there are no errors.

 Moving onto a graduate account

 Generally, once you finish university or college your bank will turn your student account into a graduate one.

 The main reason is to reduce the overdraft amount, that you might have built up during your time as a student.

 After graduation, ask your bank the following questions: